TEXT-Fitch takes various rating actions on TOBs

-Nov 21 - Link to Fitch Ratings' Report: Fitch Takes Various Rating Actions

-on TOBs.Nov 21 - Fitch Ratings has taken various conforming rating actions on tender
+Sept 17 - Fitch Ratings has taken various conforming rating actions on

 enhancement providers or underlying bonds.